LA-Labs/DeepLook/README.md

 We don't have any contributing guidelines at the moment, but feel free to submit pull requests & file issues within GitHub!

 # License
-LookKit is released under the MIT license.
-[See License](https://github.com/LA-Labs/LookKit/blob/main/Sources/LICENSE) for details.
+DeepLook is released under the MIT license.
+[See License](https://github.com/LA-Labs/DeepLook/blob/main/LICENSE) for details.